berkinkinay/berkinkinay/README.md

 <br/>

 <div align="center">
-   Hello, I'm 23 and I live in Turkey.
-I'm a Frontend Developer who specializing in web applications development.
+   Hello, I am 23 and I live in İzmir, Turkey.
+I am a Front End Developer specializing in developing web applications.
-   I can optimize your applications and provide high-performance, I work on JavaScript technologies mostly.
+   I can optimize your applications and provide high-performance, I work on modern JavaScript library and frameworks such as React.js, Vue.js.
    I'm also improving myself about Backend and Server-side development with TypeScript and Node.js currently.
 I love writing user interfaces and working on CSS architecture       with clean code.
 I prefer to use Redux to           state management in the development process.
 </div>

 <br/>